aikonbrasil/NetMeter/README.md

 * `cl[1|2]_pretty_name`: [string] A very short and informative name for each of the clients.
 This will be printed on the plots and on the report.
 (Example: `'Ubuntu VM'`)
 * `shutdown`: [boolean] Set to `True` in order to shut down both the clients after all the tests are done, or `False` otherwise.
 Useful when doing long/overnight tests. _NOTE_: the local machine will **not** shut down, even if it is one of the clients.
 * `debug`: [boolean] Turn the debugging mode on or off.
 In debugging mode all the Iperf commands that are executed will be shown.

+## SSH Key Configuration
+If the IPs and the software dependencies are well installed in both, client and server, the script will automatically try to create a SSH-Key, which will  be used in the following tests.
+However, in case it fails, the user should add these keys manually following the next steps:
+- login via ssh in the remote device and run the following: `  mkdir -p ~/.ssh `
+- after that run the next command to provide specific rights: `chmod 700 ~/.ssh`
+- create a new file in the folder that was created  before: `touch ~/.ssh/authorized_keys`
+- add specific authorization access to this file: `chmod 600 ~/.ssh/authorized_keys`

+Now in your server (or local device) you should create a private and publick key.
+If you do not know how to do it, please use the following reference (https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-2).
+After you created the public and private key, do the following:
+- open with the public key with vim (or other text reader/editor) and copy paste it on the file `authorized_keys` that was created in the remote device.
+- restart the sshd daemon using: `systemctl restart sshd`

+## Scenarios:
+###

 ## Running: